civictechdc/districthousing/README.md

 Clone this repository to your machine by your preferred method.
 Then open a terminal window and navigate to where you stored the repo.

-Run the following commands: (stable wifi recommended by not strictly necessary)
+Run the following commands: (stable wifi recommended but not strictly necessary)

     docker build -t dh .
     docker run -p 3000:3000 -t dh